Gzh0821/pvzg_site/src/es-ES/contribution/development.md

 order: 3
 ---

-## Official website development of PvZ2 Gardenless
+## Website development of PvZ2 Gardenless

 This website is an open source project, using the `Apache 2.0` protocol, and we widely accept feedback from the open source community.